futureversecom/sdk-unity-asset-register/README.md

 Go to the Unity Package Manager window, and select `Add package from git URL...` and enter this link https://github.com/futureversecom/sdk-unity-asset-register.git?path=Assets/Plugins/AssetRegister (append `#vX.X.X` to specify a version).
 Alternatively, you can get a .unitypackage from the Releases page.

+To use it in your project, you will need to include the AssetRegister.Runtime Assembly Definition.

+### Samples

+When installing through the Unity Package Manager, you can choose to install the Asset Sample in the Samples tab.
+This contains a test scene and two basic scripts showing how to send a query and a mutation.

+### UniTask Compatibility

+The Asset Register SDK uses asynchronous methods to make web requests.
+It uses coroutines, so you must call yield return when using them.
+But through use of Version Defines, if you have [UniTask](https://github.com/Cysharp/UniTask) installed, it will change the signature of those asynchronous methods to use UniTask, so you can await them, and pass in a cancellation token instead of a callback.

 ## Getting Started

 This example script shows a simple Asset Register request.
 It queries the Asset schema, including only the `id` field.
 After checking that the request has succeeded, the response is parsed for the Asset, and the `id` is logged.